ata4/esrgan-launcher/README.md

-This script is based on the [original ESRGAN repository](https://github.com/xinntao/ESRGAN) for upscaling images.
-It's primarily meant to replace the very rudimentary test.py with a more powerful and intuitive command line interface and close the gap between the two ESRGAN model architectures.
+This script is a ESRGAN implementation based on the [original ESRGAN repository](https://github.com/xinntao/ESRGAN) for upscaling images.
+It's primarily meant to replace the very rudimentary test.py of the original repo with a more powerful and intuitive command line interface and close the gap between the two ESRGAN model architectures.

 ## Models

-The script differentiates between two types of models: primary models and filter models.
-Filter models also exist in two variants: pre-filter and post-filter.
+The script differentiates between two types of models: primary models (``--model``) and filter models.
+Filter models also exist in two variants: pre-filter (``--pre-filter``) and post-filter (``--post-filter``).
 Filter models are typically 1x scale models, but they don't necessarily have to.

 The file processing works like this: for each primary model, go through each input file, then apply all pre-filter models, then the current primary model, then all post-filter models and write the result to the output directory.
 Each primary model will have its own output sub-directory, which is named by the chain of models being used.